jhauraw/jekyll-url-helper-filter-plugin/README.md

 ## Usage

 See the plugin itself for information on the methods.
-For a high-scalability implimentation and lots of usage ideas check out my own [website repo](https://github.com/jhauraw/jhaurawachsman.com).
+For a high-scalability implementation and lots of usage ideas check out my own [website repo](https://github.com/jhauraw/jhaurawachsman.com).

 ### Methods that begin with to_

-The methods which begin with `to_` transform a _root-relative_ path/url into the path/url type of the method's name, e.g., base, absolute or cdn.
+The methods which begin with `to_` transform a _root-relative_ path/url into the path/url __type__ of the method's name, e.g., base, absolute or cdn: `to_<type>url`.

 The methods can be used on assets such as CSS and JS files, images, XML feeds in template files and anywhere you find useful.